-Pepperdine Libraries is discontinuing its RefWorks subscription, which will end on January 31, 2022.
+Pepperdine Libraries discontinued its RefWorks subscription on January 31, 2022.
 After carefully considering factors including usage and cost, as well as peer institutions' current practices, we have reached a decision to discontinue RefWorks.
 Many free citation managers exist that work as well as or better than RefWorks.

 Maria Bramhe | Liaison - Education, Psychology